mike-north/broccoli-starter/README.md

 ### ← src/index.js

-The entry point for your application
+The JS entry point for your application

 ### ← src/*.js

-Other scripts, that are bundled together with your app
+Other scripts, that you may consume via es6 module imports

 ### ← assets